 The 2024 primary election was Tuesday, Aug.
-6, and the general election will be Tuesday, Nov.
+6, and the general election was held Tuesday, Nov.
 5.

-All 125 Kansas House of Representatives seats and 40 Kansas Senate seats will be on the ballot, as will Kansas’ four representatives in the U.S. House.
-The election will also include the Douglas County district attorney and four of five Douglas County Commission seats.
-Some Kansas Board of Education seats as well as retention races for some judges at the state and district court levels will also be on the ballot in November.
+All 125 Kansas House of Representatives seats and 40 Kansas Senate seats were on the ballot, as were Kansas’ four representatives in the U.S. House.
+The election also included the Douglas County district attorney and four of five Douglas County Commission seats.
+Some Kansas Board of Education seats as well as retention races for some judges at the state and district court levels were also on the ballot in November.

 Which districts am I in?